 This is the same result as last year models (X800D) and people who are sensitive to judder may notice it when watching movie from cable/satellite boxes.

 The X800E supports all the common input signals (except 120 Hz), so nearly all content will be displayed properly.
 It has low input lag which is good enough for most gamers, but very competitive gamers may be disappointed.
+Note: Only HDMI ports 2 & 3 support full bandwidth, but HDMI port 3 is also the audio return channel.
+If you have a receiver which supports ARC and more than 1 device which requires the full bandwidth of HDMI then you might have some issues connecting all of your devices.
+In this case it may be best to connect your receiver using an optical (Toslink) cable.

 Consistent low input lag of ~34 ms when in the Game or Graphics picture modes.
 This should be good enough for most gamers but may disappoint very competitive gamers.
 The input lag with motion interpolation enabled is much better than on most TVs, but at 49.5 ms it's still a little high for gaming.
 Overall the input lag is very similar to that of the X800D.